 In fact, let’s look at the angels’ words to the shepherds in Luke 2:14.
 “Glory to God in the highest, and peace on earth to those with whom God is pleased.”
-In the words of Linus, “that is what Christmas is all about, Charlie Brown.”

 It says there is peace for those on earth on “whom his favor rests.”
 (NIV).
 It was on Mary, when the angel came and told her she was favored and going to be the mother of the Messiah.
 According to Psalm 30:5, His favor is on us for a lifetime.

 But the easiest way for any of us to experience peace, is to stop struggling and to simply rest.
 And we are to rest in this: God is in control, He is for us, and He has a plan.
 It may not be what we like, but we need to rest in Him.
 And He will give us peace, strength, and grace upon grace to see His plan come to fruition.

 Luke 2:19 says “Mary treasured up all these things and pondered them in her heart.”
 Oh, how I wish I pondered and treasured the things of God in my life, like Mary.
 Instead, I tend to start focusing on what’s next on my to-do list, or how things aren’t going my way.